Details Mentoring

 • Discuss expectations from the mentoring interaction (10-15 minutes).
 Is this focused on a very specific issue or potentially more long-term?
 What will be the end product?

-If the mentee is satisfied that his/her needs have been met after this initial interaction (or within a few weeks), he/she communicates with the mentor to indicate that no further interaction is necessary.
+If the mentee is satisfied that their needs have been met after this initial interaction (or within a few weeks), the mentee communicates with the mentor to indicate that no further interaction is necessary.
 However, if there is a need or desire for further contact, mentor and mentee discuss the expectations and parameters for it, including frequency (effort/time) and mode of contact.

 During such subsequent contacts, the mentee’s action plan is reviewed, with specific attention paid to the actionable items and their timelines.
 Progress towards the stated goals is assessed.
 Goals and action plan are discussed and adapted as necessary—it is important to be concrete and realistic.